MarCnu/edx-platform/docs/en_us/data/source/internal_data_formats/package.rst

 ****************************************************************
 Download Data Packages from Amazon S3
 ****************************************************************

+You download the files in your data package from the Amazon S3 storage service.

 #.
 Connect to Amazon S3 using a third-party tool or the AWS Command Line
    Interface.
 For information about connecting to Amazon S3, see :ref:`Access